learn-co-curriculum/javascript-intro-to-looping/README.md

 5
 ```

-This works, but it is very repetative.
+This works, but it is very repetitive.
 Its also 'hardcoded' - that is to say, it
 will only work if we want to log the numbers `1` through `5`.
 We could instead
 make this code a bit more abstract and replace the numbers with a variable,
 incrementing the variable after each log: